-Although AFP was branded in 2017, the organization began in 2008 when the Peterborough Seniors Planning Table was formed.
+Although Age-friendly Peterborough (AFP) was branded in 2017, the organization began in 2008 when the Peterborough Seniors Planning Table was formed.
 Below is a review of how AFP has evolved.

 - In 2008, the Peterborough Seniors Planning Table was formed to create opportunities for integration and capacity building within the system of services that support seniors and their families.
-Members were cross-sectoral representatives from senior support service organizations and volunteers.
-The Seniors Planning Table was an informal group with City staff involvement and two co-chairs who provided leadership to the 60 members. - In 2014, the Seniors Planning Table expanded to incorporate older adults into the conversation, a new governance model was developed, and the new group was branded as the Peterborough Council on Aging.
-Ontario Trillium Foundation funding was received, and a Coordinator was hired to conduct research, community engagement and develop a Community Action Plan. - In 2017, the Community Action Plan was completed, and endorsed by local councils (City of Peterborough, Peterborough County, all eight Townships, and Curve Lake and Hiawatha First Nations).
+Members were cross-sectoral representatives from senior support service organizations.
+The Seniors Planning Table was an informal group with City staff involvement and two co-chairs who provided leadership to the 60 members. - In 2014, the Seniors Planning Table expanded to have older adults incorporated into the conversation, a new governance model was developed, and the new group was branded as the Peterborough Council on Aging.
+Ontario Trillium Foundation funding was received, and a Coordinator was hired to conduct research, community engagement and develop a Community Action Plan. - In 2017, the Community Action Plan (2017 Plan) was completed, and endorsed by local councils (City of Peterborough, Peterborough County, all eight Townships, and Curve Lake and Hiawatha First Nations).
 The 2017 Plan was organized into four goals and 146 actions were proposed. - In 2017, the organization was rebranded as Age-friendly Peterborough and the City of Peterborough agreed to be the lead organization. - On July 31, 2017, the Age-friendly Peterborough Advisory Committee (AFPAC) was established by the City of Peterborough with the mandate of implementing the Plan.
-AFPAC reports to the Greater Peterborough Joint Services Committee (previously the Joint Services Steering Committee). - In 2017, the United Way of Peterborough and District earmarked approximately \$377,000 toward the implementation of the Plan.
-These funds came from a family who bequeathed to support seniors in the greater Peterborough area. - In 2018, the City of Peterborough and Peterborough County agreed to create the Age-friendly Coordinator position that would oversee the Plan and focus on aging issues in the community. - In 2020, the COVID-19 pandemic had significant impact across the globe and adjustments to services were made to accommodate restrictions.
+AFPAC reports to the Peterborough Regional Liaison Committee (previously the Joint Services Steering Committee). - In 2017, the United Way of Peterborough and District (United Way) earmarked approximately \$377,000 toward the implementation of the Plan.
+These funds came from a family bequeath to support seniors in the greater Peterborough area. - In 2018, the City of Peterborough and the County of Peterborough agreed to create the Age-friendly Coordinator position that would oversee the Plan and focus on aging issues in the community. - In 2020, the COVID-19 pandemic had significant impact across the globe and adjustments to services were made to accommodate restrictions.
 AFP worked with senior sector service providers to keep older adults informed and engaged in their community. - In 2021, AFP received an Inclusive Community grant from the Ministry for Seniors and Accessibility to evaluate the 2017 Plan and prepare a new Plan for 2023-2027.

-Age-friendly Peterborough Values
+Age-friendly Peterborough Values: